tng-coop/CmsWorkflow/README.md

 - `GET /content/<uuid>` – retrieve a stored item.
 - `PUT /content/<uuid>` – update an item.
 - `DELETE /content/<uuid>` – remove an item.
+- `POST /test-token` – obtain a test API token for a username.
+- `GET /published/<uuid>` – public access to a published item.

+All content endpoints require an `Authorization` header of the form `Bearer <token>`.
+Tokens are retrieved via the `/test-token` endpoint and are only intended for testing.
+Published content retrieved via `/published/<uuid>` does not require authentication.

 ## Using the Workflow Helpers